thejaysharma/GlueX-Multi-Wallet-Integration/README.md

-# Multi-Wallet Integration and Transaction Application
+# Multi-Wallet Integration and Transaction Application (Web3 ConnectX)

 This project is a **Next.js** application designed to integrate multiple blockchain wallets across different ecosystems (EVM, Solana, and Aptos) and allow users to perform on-chain actions such as sending transactions.
 Built using **Tailwind CSS**, it ensures a responsive and visually appealing UI, with **Redux** handling state management.
 Features include wallet connection, transaction signing, real-time notifications with **React Toast**, and user feedback through **loaders**.